-You have to understand why you still want him in your life.
+Think about why you want him in your life.

 What is your end game if he doesn’t want a relationship but you still want him in your life?

-Are you still in the frame of mind that perhaps he could change his mind at some point or are you truly just hoping that the both of you can remain platonic friends.
+Are you of the frame of mind that he could change his mind or are you hoping that the two of you remain platonic friends?

-Oftentimes, it can be very easy to get confused between these two.
-You may make yourself believe that all you want is to be friends with him when in fact there may still be a part of you that hopes he will ultimately want to date you.
+You make yourself believe that all you want is to be friends with him, when in fact, there is a part of you that hopes he comes around to wanting to date you.

-Let’s assume that you still want him in your life because you want to be friends with him or remain friends.
+Let’s assume that you still want him in your life as a friend.

 In this scenario, how close do you want him to be to you?